-- D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, and cash on deposit with private bank accounts - E. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
+- D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, and cash on deposit with private bank accounts. - E. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
 Receivables also include amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
 Receivables are recorded net of estimated uncollectible amounts. - F. Inventories Inventories, consisting of expendable supplies and merchandise for resale, are valued at the lower of cost or market using the first-in, first-out method. - G. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.
-Interest costs incurred are capitalized during the period of construction.